Back to "Guides"

 1. What are keywords?

 Keywords are the words and phrases people type into search engines like Google when they're looking for a product, service, or answer.
-Think of them as "search shortcuts" that connect what your customers need to what your business offers.
+They're basically the link between what people are trying to find and what your business is offering.

 Potential customers of my widget hire company might search for things like: